qgis/QGIS-Documentation/source/docs/user_manual/plugins/plugins_db_manager.rst

 =================

-The DB Manager Plugin is officially part of |qg| core and intends to replace the SPIT Plugin and the PostGIS Manager Plugin and additionally to integrate all other database formats supported by |qg| in one user interface.
+The DB Manager Plugin is officially part of |qg| core and intends to replace the SPIT Plugin and additionally to integrate all other database formats supported by |qg| in one user interface.
 The |icon_dbmanager|
 :sup:`DB Manager` Plugin provides several features.
 You can drag layers from the QGIS Browser into the DB Manager and it will import your layer into your spatial